NC State vs. North Carolina NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- NC State and its opponents have combined for 63 points or more just once this year.
+- NC State and its opponents have scored at least 62.5 points or more only one time this year.

-- The two teams combine to average 70 points per game, 7.0 more than the over/under in this contest.
+- Friday's total is 7.5 points lower than the two team's combined 70 points per game average.

-- The 50.1 combined points per game that these two squads have allowed this season are 12.9 fewer than the 63 over/under in this contest.
+- These two squads combine to surrender 50.1 points per game, 12.4 fewer than this contest's over/under.

-- The Wolf Pack and their opponents score an average of 54.2 points per game, 8.8 fewer than Friday's total.
+- Wolf Pack games have an average total of 54.2 points this season, 8.3 fewer than Friday's over/under.

-- The 63-point over/under for this game is 4.2 points below the 67.2 points per game average total in Tar Heels games this season.
+- In 2021, games involving the Tar Heels have averaged a total of 67.2 points, 4.7 more than the set over/under in this contest.

 NC State Stats and Trends

-- The Wolf Pack have been favored by 5.5 points or more five times this season and are 4-1 ATS in those games.
+- The Wolf Pack have an ATS record of 4-1 in their five games when favored by 6 points or more so far this season.

 - NC State's games this year have hit the over on six of 11 set point totals (54.5%).